Home » All Recipes » Shrimp Pad Thai

 Shrimp Pad Thai

-Homemade Shrimp Pad Thai made with tofu, rice noodles and veggies in a sweet and tangy sauce.
-It is easy, delicious and a fraction of the price of takeout!
+Making Shrimp Pad Thai at home is easier than you think and takes just 30 minutes.
+This delicious dish is made with shrimp, tofu, rice noodles and veggies all tossed in a sweet and tangy homemade sauce.
+It is easy, flavorful, and a fraction of the price of takeout!

-The key to getting that authentic taste is in the tamarind paste used to make the sauce.
-If you have tried recipes that forgo this ingredient, you just won’t achieve that authentic flavour you’re looking for.
-Tamarind is essential.
+The key to getting that authentic pad thai taste at home is in the tamarind paste used to make the sauce.
+If you have tried recipes that forgo this ingredient, you’ve probably been left feeling a bit disappointed.
+You can’t achieve that authentic pad thai flavor without tamarind – it’s essential.

 How to make Shrimp Pad Thai